Contemporary kohl containers

 From all over the West Asian and North African region, kohl containers are found made of a variety of different materials.
 In some cultures the containers are made by girls and women who are getting married (often made with textile or leather and decorated with embroidery or beadwork), elsewhere specialised craftsmen produce the kohl containers and bottles (most often for the production of silver bottles).

 The materials and decoration of the kohl containers may tell about the domains to which kohl containers belong.
 In the Palestinian region the containers are made of textile and decorated in the same manner as costume and cloting items.
 While in other regions the silver containers refer to the domain of jewellery.
 Some silver flasks are worn tied into the belt of its owner.
-The same holds true for some of the leather containers from the Maghreb that are worn as necklaces.
+The same holds true for some of the leather containers from the Maghreb that may be worn as necklaces.